-Come and join us on an unforgettable adventure on a 2 days, 1 night trip and experience the beach, a safari and Maputo Special Reserve Camping.
-The Reserve is located on Maputo Bay 100 kilometers from Maputo and it is a conservation area and its 1040 km2 big, the reserve combines lakes, wetlands, swamp forests, grasslands, mangrove forests with a pristine coastline.
+Come and join us on an unforgettable 2 days, 1-night adventure.
+On this trip, you get to experience ponta Membene beach, a safari and Maputo Special Reserve Camping.
+The Reserve is located on Maputo Bay 100 kilometers from Maputo and it is a conservation area 1040 km2 big.
+The reserve combines lakes, wetlands, swamp forests, grasslands and mangrove forests with a pristine coastline.

 Our guide will pick you up at your accommodation at 06:00, you will drive for an hour and a half to the reserve entrance gate, adventure begins, you will drive around the reserve, enjoy the landscape, variety of birdlife and wildlife the reserve offers, you will have a nice break at one of the freshwater lagoons, here our guide will serve you with refreshments and have some snacks while you watch the hippos, birdlife, and crocodiles.